International Multi Award Winning

 There are certain things I don't want photographed, is that ok?

 Once you've decided to book with me I go through a questionnaire with you about what you want & don't want photographed.
 These are YOUR pictures.
 Not mine.
 I can be positioned so that I am photographing the baby's entrance into the world or up near your shoulder witnessing baby being passed to you.
-We will also talk about different scenario's and what you would like me to do if they occur but generally if I feel the need, I will step outside and return when I feel it is appropriate.

 What knowledge do you have about labour and delivery?